dalibo/emaj/docs/en/emajStatClient.rst

 * the cumulated number of changes recorded for the table or the number of sequences increments since the latest mark and the related throughput,
 * the cumulated number of changes recorded for the table or the number of sequences increments since the latest display and the related throughput.

-Both lists are ordered by the same criteria than the tables groups.
+Both lists are ordered by the same criteria than the table groups.
 Similarly, the *--max-tables* and *--max-sequences* options limit the number of displayed tables or sequences.

-At the first display or when a tables group structure changes (for instance when a table or sequence is assigned to or removed from their group) or when a mark is set, the statistics about changes since the previous display are masked.
+At the first display or when a table group structure changes (for instance when a table or sequence is assigned to or removed from their group) or when a mark is set, the statistics about changes since the previous display are masked.

-If an E-Maj rollback is performed on a tables group, it may happen that negative numbers of changes and changes per second be displayed.
+If an E-Maj rollback is performed on a table group, it may happen that negative numbers of changes and changes per second be displayed.